TUESDAY, 1 JuLY

 8:30 - 9:25 | Workshops

-Workshop 1 - KSCPT and EACPT Workshop 1: Model-informed precision dosing in pediatrics – Focus on cytotoxic agents
+Workshop 1 - KSCPT and EACPT Workshop 1: Model-informed precision dosing in pediatrics – Focus on cytotoxic agents (Small Hall)

 8:30 - 8:45The long journey to develop Model-Informed Precision Dosing of Busulfan in Korean pediatric patients